SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/02_create_and_edit_a_graphit_file.md

 ### How Do I Edit a Graphit File?

-Once a new Graphit file is created, you can edit it in order to create the required CSV/XML/JSON document structure.

-The Graphit file is structured as a hierarchical representation of nodes, where each node defines a tag or condition in the structure of the resulted CSV, XML or JSON document.
+Once a new Graphit file is created, you can edit it to create the required CSV / XML / JSON document structure.
+A Graphit file is structured as a hierarchical representation of nodes, where each node defines a tag or condition in the structure of the CSV, XML or JSON document.

-Each of the nodes can have child nodes and the child nodes can also have child nodes, thus creating nested tags in the resulted document.

-For each of the nodes, node Name, Type and properties can be defined in order to instruct how to generate the result.
+Nodes can have child nodes, and child node can have child nodes, whereby creating nested tags in the resulting document.
+When creating a document the Node Name, Type and Properties can be defined for  each node.

 ![](/articles/15_web_services/Graphit/images/03_edit_graphit_file.png)